-When the kennel master at his former base contracted Bos to ask if he wanted to adopted the retired bomb-sniffing military dog, Bos was over the moon and happily said yes.
+When the kennel master at his former base contracted Bos to ask if he wanted to adopt the retired bomb-sniffing military dog, Bos was over the moon and happily said yes.

 With the help of the American Humane Association and Mission K9 Rescue, Cila was flown all the way from Germany to Chicago.
 After a nine-hour flight, Cila finally reunited with Sgt.
 Bos at Chicago O’Hare International Airport.

 Did Cila recognize him?
 Yes, she did!
 Cila connected with Bos instantly.